 Nikwax Tx Direct Spray

 DWR sprays are best applied to a damp garment after washing and thoroughly rinsing it (do a second rinse cycle without soap before you apply the DWR to make sure no detergent residue remains) and should be heat activated using a medium dryer or iron before use.
 Read the directions on both your garment and the DWR bottle before you start.
-We recommend a spray DWR instead of a wash-in product, as wash-ins apply DWR to the inside of the membrane as well as the face fabric and can impede breathability.What is GORE-TEX®?
+Spray DWR applications are easier to use and less time consuming, while wash-in products will reach every nook and cranny of your garment, ensuring you do not miss any part.What is GORE-TEX®?

 GORE-TEX® fabrics are created by laminating a GORE-TEX® membrane to high performance nylon and polyester face fabrics.
 They come in several different grades, including GORE-TEX® Pro, GORE-TEX® Active, and just regular GORE-TEX®.
 GORE also offers soft shell fabric and a super light 2.5L fabric called Paclite®.
 GORE-TEX® garments are fully seam sealed and feature a “GUARANTEED TO KEEP YOU DRY®” promise.
 Although many laminates are waterproof, a GORE-TEX® membrane is capable of maintaining an extremely high level of waterproofness while staying very breathable thanks to billions of microscopic pores that let water vapor out and prevent liquid water from entering.
-For the 2013-2014 model year, GORE-TEX® Pro fabrics will utilize a new membrane with no Polyurethane protective layer and improved breathability.
+Introduced in 2013/2014, GORE-TEX® Pro fabrics utilize a new membrane with no Polyurethane protective layer and improved breathability.
 While some people refer to all waterproof/breathable fabrics as “GORE-TEX®,” it’s a proprietary product and technology of the W. L. Gore Corporation.